collectivemedia/puppet-krb5keytab/README.md

 2. You need to have at least one Kerberos administrative principal created, which has (at minimum) the ability to add principals, change passwords, inquire, and list ("clia" in kadm5.acl).
-We suggest creating a separate principal for your Puppet master, e.g.: `puppetmaster@YOUR-REALM.COM`
+We suggest creating a separate principal used only for your Puppet master, e.g.: `puppetmaster@YOUR-REALM.COM`

-You would place a corresponding entry in the `/var/kerberos/krb5kdc/kadm5.acl` file:
+   You would place a corresponding entry in the `/var/kerberos/krb5kdc/kadm5.acl` file to grant the privileges:

    `puppetmaster@YOUR-REALM.COM   clia`

 3. You need to have Hiera running.
 If you want to use the feature of this module that saves newly generated keytabs in hiera for you, then your Hiera must be backed by CouchDB (see https://github.com/crayfishx/hiera-http).
 We will be adding support for